BaedouAdeniyi/restaurant-revenue-analysis/README.md

 The analysis focuses on identifying what drives revenue over time, how customer activity varies by time of day, and how the product mix changes across different periods.
 Insights from the project highlight the relationship between order volume and revenue, differences in spending behavior by time of day, and the low rate of returning customers.
 The final output is a visually structured Excel dashboard designed to support data-driven business decisions.

-## Business Questions
-- How does revenue vary over time (monthly)?
-- Which meal category generates the most revenue?
-- Which time of day generates the highest revenue and order volume?
-- Are there returning customers and what is their impact on revenue?

 ## Dataset
 - Dataset description
   - Order ID: Unique identifier for each order.